Endracion/TOTEM-SHIFT/README.md

 - [Alaa Saad Mansour](https://github.com/AlaaSaadAbdo)
 - [pekudzu](https://github.com/pekudzu)

-If you build a TOTEM I would be pretty happy to see some pictures.
-And if you want to leave me a tip you can do this [here](https://ko-fi.com/geigeigeist) (but please don't feel pressured)
+If you build a TOTEM, GEIGEIGEIST would be pretty happy to see some pictures.
+And if you want to leave him a tip you can do so [here](https://ko-fi.com/geigeigeist) (but please don't feel pressured)